How to Build a Simple Desk with Drawers

-For the first time in my life, I built a piece of furniture from scratch—a simple desk with drawers.
+For the first time in my life, I built a piece of furniture from scratch.
+I tried to build a simple desk with drawers and it was surprisingly easy!
 And the best part of it?
 Definitely, the fact that it has drawers!
 Three of them!
 This girl is pretty darn proud of herself, to say the least.
 My experience in woodworking projects?
 Only small pieces like this wooden tray.

 Why build a desk and not just buy one?
 I mean, it is the year 2021, and the price of wood is something ridiculous!
 Well, it all began with my youngest daughter’s room makeover.
 The room is small, and the young lady needed something very specific.
 I get it!
 When it comes to workspace, I also need to have just the right space.